These are 11 of the most expensive diamonds in the world

 It was first displayed in public in Monaco in 2003.
 At the time, it was known as the Steinmetz Pink diamond.

-In April 2017, the Pink Star was sold for US$71.2 million at a Sotheby’s auction in Hong Kong to city-based jewellery company Chow Tai Fook.
+In April 2017, the Pink Star was sold for USD 71.2 million at a Sotheby’s auction in Hong Kong to city-based jewellery company Chow Tai Fook.
 The owner of the jewellery renamed it CTF Pink Star in honour of his father.

 To date, it is the most expensive diamond ever sold at an auction.